 While the coronavirus massively spread across various regions globally, the main focus for retailers is to limit the pandemic’s impact on both the employees and customers.
 As essential service providers, you are forced to adopt new guidelines and protective protocols according to local and state directives.
 In most regions around the world, the retail sector is an already troubled category due to declining consumer demand and competition from online stores.
-Here are various tips that you can use to mitigate Covid 19 risks, protect your employees and customers, and maintain a stable income during the pandemic.
+Here are various tips that you can use to mitigate Covid 19 risks, implement retailers health measures and protect your employees and customers, and maintain a stable income during the pandemic.

 Provide Proper Protective Gear